Salient Issue

 Fairtrade's Response

 Discrimination is deeply rooted in the socio-economic dynamics of many regions where Fairtrade works.
-We support efforts by farmer and worker organisations to challenge these dynamics and to prevent, mitigate and enable remediation for discriminatory practices.
+We support efforts by farmer and worker organisations to challenge these dynamics and to participate in preventing, mitigating and remediating discriminatory practices.

 We believe that farmer and worker-led interventions are most likely to be appropriate for the local context, sustained over time, and impactful.